vlang/v/vlib/x/vweb/README.md

 // change the second argument to `true` to mount a folder at the app root app.handle_static('static', true)!
 ```
-We can now access `main.css` directly at http://localhost:8080/css/main.css
+We can now access `main.css` directly at http://localhost:8080/css/main.css.

+If a request is made to the root of a static folder, vweb will look for an
+`index.html` or `ìndex.htm` file and serve it if available.
+Thus, it's also a good way to host a complete website.
+A example is available [here](/examples/vweb/static_website).

 It is also possible to mount the `static` folder at a custom path.